Ghost6Fire/typing-study-notes/README.md

-# typing-study-notes, JS and developer common terms,
+# typing-study-notes, JS and developer common terms
 **Copy and Paste these notes into a typing program**